 Skip to main content

-In a multi-agent team, value misalignment doesn’t just reduce a score — it manifests as real operational problems:
+In a multi-agent team, value misalignment doesn’t just affect the coherence scorer — it manifests as real operational problems:

 Fault line analysis catches these patterns before they become incidents.